 The education system in the Cayman Islands is generally of an excellent standard.
-Education is compulsory from the age of five to 17 for all children living on the islands.
-There is a high demand for places in both public and private schools, so it's important to apply for registration in as far in advance as possible.
+Education is compulsory from ages 5 to 17 for all children living on the islands.
+There is a high demand for places in both public and private schools, so it’s important to apply for registration as far in advance as possible.

-All schools in the Cayman Islands are assessed every two years by the Office of Education Standards (OES) on a scale ranging from 'weak' to 'excellent'.
-Schools assigned a rating of 'weak' are reassessed six months after the rating is assigned rather than two years later.
-Ratings can be viewed on the OES website.
+All schools in the Cayman Islands are assessed every two years by the Office of Education Standards (OES) on a scale from ‘weak’ to ‘excellent’.
+Schools rated as ‘weak’ undergo reassessment within six months.
+You can check school ratings on the OES website.

 Public schools in the Cayman Islands

-Public schools in the Cayman Islands are based on the British model and taught in English.
-This makes assimilation easier for many expat children.
+Public schools in the Cayman Islands follow the British education model and are taught in English.
+This makes transitioning easier if your child is not already fluent in English.

 Private and international schools in the Cayman Islands